PositiveSumData/NationalOralHealthDataPortal/Data/CMS416/README.md

 The R code used to read in all the data and output our tables is located inthis Github repository folder in the file **CMS416_r_code.R**.

 ## Data tables
-The processed data lives on our [Google Drive](https://drive.google.com/drive/folders/1qcHVdvgjbpQkKAT09XGGptG3-yyh-VtV?usp=sharing).
+The processed data tables have been uploaded to this Github reposotory folder

-## Tableau Viz
+## Tableau Presentation

+The presentation is located on [Tableau Public](https://public.tableau.com/profile/association.of.state.territorial.dental.directors#!/vizhome/CMS416OralHealthReport/Orientation).

 The Tableau viz contains 5 dashboards:
 * **National Landscape**.
 * **State Details**.